 Compromised credentials are by far the most common security vulnerability, making up 90% of data breaches.
 Your password policy clearly defines for your team what is required in handling their passwords for the safety of them and your data.

-It should first and foremost state what password manager the company uses (and yes the company should use one to have control over all employee credentials – you can thank me after you retain full access of all passwords from an ex-employee, and they retain none).
+A successful company policy should first and foremost state what password manager the company uses (and yes the company should use one to have control over all employee credentials – you can thank me after you retain full access of all passwords from an ex-employee, and they retain none).
 How do you construct your passwords – length, characters, numbers?
 Do you require Multi-Factor Authorization? (the correct answer here is yes)

 3: Public Wi-Fi Use Policy